RatanparkheVaishnavi/Conversational-AI-Data-Science-Tutor-/README.md

 # Conversational-AI-Data-Science-Tutor-
-Here's a description for your README file:

----

-# Conversational AI Data Science Tutor

 ## Overview
 The **Conversational AI Data Science Tutor** is an interactive chatbot designed to answer **data science-related queries** while maintaining conversational memory.
 It is powered by **Gemini 1.5 Pro**, built using the **LangChain framework** and **Streamlit** for the user interface.